EdbMails EDB Recovery and Migration software

 • Step 5: Ensure that the admin account used to connect to the source server belongs to the appropriate Active Directory group and its mailbox is configured.

-• Ensure that selected account belongs to the Domain Admins group.
+• Ensure that the selected account belongs to the Domain Admins group.

 • Ensure that this account has a valid, non-hidden mailbox on the source Exchange server.